conbinicoin/conbinicoin/contrib/ci-workers/README.md

 - Create `inventory/hosts` containing the following:

-    [litecoinz-ci-worker-unix]
+    [conbinicoin-ci-worker-unix]
     some-name ansible_host=<INSTANCE_IP> ansible_ssh_user=<USERNAME>

 - Run `ansible-playbook -e buildbot_worker_host_template=templates/host.ec2.j2 -i inventory/hosts unix.yml`,
   passing in the worker's Buildbot name and password.
-  - After a successful run, the worker should be connected to dev-ci.litecoinz.info and visible in its worker list.
+  - After a successful run, the worker should be connected to dev-ci.conbinicoin.com and visible in its worker list.

 - Create an AMI from the instance.
-This is the worker AMI to put into the master.cfg for dev-ci.litecoinz.info.
+This is the worker AMI to put into the master.cfg for dev-ci.conbinicoin.com.
   - 16 GB of storage should be sufficient.

-- SSH into the instance, and edit the worker config to connect to ci.litecoinz.info.
+- SSH into the instance, and edit the worker config to connect to ci.conbinicoin.com.

 - Create an AMI from the instance.
-This is the worker AMI to put into the master.cfg for ci.litecoinz.info.
+This is the worker AMI to put into the master.cfg for ci.conbinicoin.com.
   - 16 GB of storage should be sufficient.

 - Delete the instance (it is no longer needed).